Vietnam.vn - Nền tảng quảng bá Việt Nam

 She also expressed her belief that women’s participation in AI will not only enhance the experience of technology but also bring greater value to society.
 “If girls and women’s interest in AI increases, they will make meaningful contributions to the AI models we are deploying.
 This will make the technology richer and more relevant for everyone,” Singh shared.

 The positive response from the community only fueled her motivation.
-“I’ve had people come up to me saying they want to start an AI club for girls at their school or hold programming workshops,” Singh enthuses.
+“I’ve had people come up to me saying they want to start an AI club for girls at their school or hold programming talks,” Singh enthuses.
 “It’s great to see them interested and wanting to spread the word.
 That’s the best part—when people come together to take this further.”

 Source: ABC